 I'm Gooi — pronounced "gooey" — a Senior Software Engineer with 7 years of production experience scaling distributed systems at DigitalOcean.
 I began my programming journey through mastery-based learning at Launch School, which gave me a deep appreciation for pedagogy that meets learners where they are.

-Distributed systems, S3-compatible object storage, CDN, encryption
+Distributed systems, S3-compatible object storage, secure at-rest encryption/decryption

 Became mentor to 3 team members, focused on improving VIP escalation workflows and overall time-to-resolution for high-tier customer incidents.